All Episodes

 The European Union is not the instigator.

-They may have crossed the T's and dotted the I's, but the U.K., they had plenty of people in their country, just like we have here, who had the same attitudes about immigration that you find on the American left in the Democrat Party here, that the Brits, because of colonialism and because of the British Empire had been so unfair to people all over the world and it was time to pay the price.
+They may have crossed the T's and dotted the I's, but the UK, they had plenty of people in their country, just like we have here, who had the same attitudes about immigration that you find on the American left and the Democrat Party here, that the Brits, because of colonialism and because of the British Empire, have been so unfair to people all over the world that it was time to pay the price.

-Now let me add one more thing uh to the discussion of the impact of this vote on uh Muslims in in the United Kingdom.
+Now, let me add one more thing to the discussion of the impact of this vote on Muslims in the United Kingdom.

-And when it first started, it was it was it was the same exact thing you hear in this country from the pro-immigration activists.
+And when it first started, it was the same exact thing you hear in this country from the pro-immigration activists.

-It's gonna make our country better, it's going to expand diversity, it's going to show that we are all one people, and they were willing to open our country to the nations in the words less fortunate so that everybody can have an opportunity, blood, blah, blah, blah.
+And they were willing to open our country to the nations in the world less fortunate so that everybody can have an opportunity.

-All of the ringing wonderful reasons to do it.
+Of the ringing, wonderful reasons to do it.

 They did it.